 Welcome to Å, at the end of E10: the King Olav´s Road.
 Here you will find the picturesque Norwegian Fishing Village Museum, and experience everyday life at the Lofoten fisheries over the last 250 years.

-• The old stone oven bakery (1844) with delicious bread and cinnamon buns
+• The old stone oven bakery, from 1878, with delicious bread and cinnamon buns

 • The big boat house, with traditional wooden boats (Nordland boats)